-But how many credits do you need to graduate college?
-Typically, you’ll need 60 credits to complete an associate degree, 120 credits to graduate college with a bachelor’s degree, and 30-60 credits to for a masters degree.
+How many credits do you need in order to graduate college?
+Typically, you’ll need 60 credits to complete an associate degree, 120 credits to graduate college with a bachelor’s degree, and 30-60 credits to earn a master’s.
 However, you should definitely check with your registrar’s office to determine their specific requirements.
 In any case, you can check off on your graduation application whether or not you plan to attend your graduation ceremony.
 This information will help the school configure its seating charts, ticket needs, regalia orders, graduation programs, and alphabetical student announcements at the ceremony.

 What Happens if You Don’t Attend Your Graduation?

-Your degree will most likely arrive in the mail a few months after commencement, so if you’re a May grad, you’ll probably receive your diploma in July or August.
+Your degree will most likely arrive in the mail a few months after your college graduation day.
+So if you’re a May grad, you’ll probably receive your diploma in July or August.
 Most importantly, make sure you order an officially licensed college diploma frame before your degree arrives in the mail.
 That way, you are preserving and safeguarding this valuable piece of paper from the very start!
-Handcrafted with archival-quality mat boards, backing boards, hardwood mouldings, and UV-protective glass, we can guarantee that your hard-earned degree will not fade, deteriorate, or yellow over time.
+Crafted by hand with premium mat boards, hardwood mouldings, and protective glass, we guarantee your hard-earned degree will not fade, decay, or yellow over time.

 Will I Regret Not Walking at College Graduation?

 Again, this is an incredibly personal decision, and you’re the only one who can gauge how you’ll feel if you skip the ceremony.
+There is something ceremonial about tossing your college graduation cap at commencement.
 However, there may be very valid reasons for bowing out of graduation that you shouldn’t think twice about.
-In fact, there are specific scenarios that probably won’t make you feel as though you’re missing out on anything, for example:
+In fact, there are specific scenarios that may warrant bowing out on the day’s festivities.

 Will I Regret Not Framing My Diploma?

 Whether or not you’re able to attend your actual commencement ceremony, graduating from college is a milestone occasion that deserves to be celebrated.
-When you consider the countless hours spent studying, the thousands of dollars you spent on tuition, and many personal and professional sacrifices your family has made over the years, it’s a no-brainer!
+Consider the countless hours spent studying and the thousands of dollars you spent on tuition.
+And the many personal and professional sacrifices your family has made over the years.
 After all, school tuition may be expensive but the value of a college education is priceless.
 This is why you should protect and preserve one of the most valuable pieces of paper you’ll ever own!